makerdao/community/governance/polls/Budget Ratification Poll - Modify Development and UX Core Unit (DUX-001) Budget (MIP40c3-SP82) - November 14, 2022.md

 This poll implements a **Minimum Positive Participation** value.
 The Minimum Positive Participation is currently set to **10,000 MKR**.

-**If the votes for Option 1, Option 2, or Option 3 achieve a majority AND the votes for the winning option exceed 10,000 MKR, then the following actions will be taken:**
+**If the votes for Option 1, Option 2, or Option 3 achieve a plurality AND the votes for the winning option exceed 10,000 MKR, then the following actions will be taken:**
 * The MIP Editors will mark the proposal **Accepted** and the Governance Facilitators will confirm its passage on the Governance and Risk call on Thursday, December 1.
 * The resulting budget stream will be implemented via an executive vote, as the [Protocol Engineering Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP7)'s schedule allows.